FelixButzbach/WeReHe/Readme.md

 # Weekly Recap Helper -> WeReHe

-This project will is meant to practice prototyping and to play around with remix, typescript, tailwind, Prisma and maybe even testing and fly.io
+This project was meant to practice prototyping and to play around with remix, typescript, tailwind, Prisma and maybe even testing and fly.io
+In the end, it was created with Vite :D

 ## Idea:
 1. Copy the content of the last Trello weekly recap card description (markup) and insert it into the werehe tool.